lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 ### Specifying the Model

-In the absence of a more complex (e.g,. second-order) structure, *lavaan's* *cfa()* function automatically correlates first-order factors.
+In the absence of a more complex (e.g., second-order) structure, *lavaan's* *cfa()* function automatically correlates first-order factors.
 However, the more parsimonious model is one with uncorrelated factors.
 We'll run it first.
 To do so, we need to turn off the default so that factors will be uncorrelated.
 This is accomplished in the *cfa()* function script with *orthogonal = TRUE*.

 In the first step we specify the equations in our model.